crossplane-contrib/provider-kubernetes/README.md

 ## Target cluster clients

-The provider builds one client per distinct ProviderConfig credential set (kubeconfig plus identity) and keeps it in an LRU cache bounded by `--client-cache-size` (default 8, `0` removes the bound).
-Building a client is expensive because its REST mapper primes itself with full aggregated discovery on first use, so size the cache to the number of distinct credential sets the provider talks to.
+The provider builds one client per distinct ProviderConfig credential set (kubeconfig plus identity) and keeps it in an LRU cache.
+Building a client is expensive because its REST mapper primes itself with full aggregated discovery on first use, so the cache has to hold every credential set the provider talks
+to: a credential set that does not fit is rebuilt, discovery included, on every reconcile.

+At startup the provider sizes the cache from the cluster: it lists its `ProviderConfig` and `ClusterProviderConfig` objects, derives the cache key of each one the way the client builder does (so ProviderConfigs sharing a kubeconfig count once, and every in-cluster ProviderConfig counts as one), and bounds the cache at the number of distinct credential sets plus ten percent of headroom for credentials that rotate, never below 8.
+The result is logged at startup.
+The provider does not start if its ProviderConfigs cannot be listed.

+The bound is fixed for the lifetime of the process, so ProviderConfigs created after startup share the headroom until the next restart.

 Client-side rate limiting is disabled for these clients.
 A cached client is shared by every concurrent reconcile of its credential set, so client-go's